tripptofan/dungeon/README.md

 # dungeon
-A dungeon crawler using R3F.
+A dungeon crawler guided story using R3F
 Use node 22.

-Grid based movement controls.
-Scroll wheel to change magic type.
-Click to fire.